luffyscreen/web-kiosk/README.md

 ### Minimum Android Version
 - **Android 8.0 (API Level 26)** or higher
 - **Target SDK**: 36 (Android 14+)

+Experimental support for Android 5.1 (API Level 22) and above is available, but functionality may be limited or unstable.

 ### Hardware Requirements
 - **Touchscreen**: Optional (supports both touch and non-touch devices)